-The company started in 2012 as a California corporation located in Irvine.
+The company was founded in 2012 as a California corporation located in Irvine.
 That corporation is now dissolved.
 The business was reconstituted in 2013 as a Nevada corporation.
-Its sole stockholder, director and officer is Amelia Liza Martin (formerly Kwik).
+Its sole stockholder, director and, officer is Amelia Liza Martin (formerly Kwik).

-The business appears to be the direct successor to brand faucets from Lake Forest, California until 2013 when it abruptly ceased business.
-Italia inherited the Fontaine brand name, but disclaimed any warranty responsibility for Fontaine faucets sold prior to November 2013.
+The business is the successor to brand faucets from Lake Forest, California until 2013 when it abruptly ceased business.
+Italia inherited the Fontaine brand name but disclaimed any warranty responsibility for Fontaine faucets sold prior to November 2013.

-The company buys its faucets from several different manufacturers, adding and changing suppliers from time to time.
+The company buys its faucets through Markimex, the owner of the faucet brands.
+Markimex buys from several different manufacturers, adding and changing suppliers from time to time.
 Despite its name, none of Italia's faucets are from Italy.
-They are sourced from China through the U.S. distriutor, Markimex, which sells its own brand faucets.
+They are sourced from China.

 As of the date if this report, Italia's suppliers include:

-• Guangzhou Seagull Kitchen and Bath products Co., Ltd., a manufacturer established by the Peoples Republic of China as a state-owned enterprise in 1958 at the begining of the Great Leap Forward and long before the opening of mainland China to the West.
+- Guangzhou Seagull Kitchen and Bath Products Co., Ltd., a manufacturer established by the Peoples Republic of China as a state-owned enterprise in 1958 at the beginning of the Great Leap Forward and long before the opening of mainland China to the West.
 It is one of the oldest of the Chinese faucet manufacturers.
 Seagull supplies faucets or faucet components to as well as Italia.

 Italia faucets are, with a few exceptions, very ordinary Chinese faucet designs of largely unremarkable quality, more or less indistinguishable from the faucets available from any of dozens of other importers of Chinese faucets (See the list below).
 Italia faucets are neither designed by nor made especially for Italia.
 They are faucets offered generally to the industry at large by the Chinese factories that make them.

-For example, the Adelais (see images at top and at right above) two-handle lavatory faucet (street price: $256.00 US) is made by Seagull and appears in the Seagull 0nline catalog as the Model 9L128001 two handle, three hole lavatory mixer.
-It is also sold by Markimex as the Model UF 55510 "Twist" faucet (street price: $180.26 US).
+For example, the Adelais (see images at top and at left above) two-handle lavatory faucet (street price: $256.00 US) is made by Seagull and appears in the Seagull 0nline catalog as the Model 9L128001 two handle, three-hole lavatory mixer.
+It is also sold by Markimex as the

 Chinese faucet designs tend to conservative, targeting mass market customers.
 A new faucet design that proves popular in the European or North American markets will ultimately find its way to Chinese factories.
 The lag time is normally three to five years behind the Western designs, by which time the design is no longer new.